dyllandry/retired-portfolio-site/src/posts/whms/whms.md

 ---
 title: White Horse Masonry Services
-description: Letting the work of a master mason speak for itself through an image heavy website.
-Built on a webpack static site generator with responsive image plugins and masonry layout.
+description: Letting the work of a master mason speak for itself.
+Built on a static webpack pipeline, responsive image plugins, a masonry gallery, and GitHub pages.
 link: /whms.html
 featured: true
 ---